-Methi Thepla is favorite Gujarati snack bread.
-It is very flavorful and makes for a great travel or picnic food.
+Methi Thepla is favorite snack bread from the state of Gujarati.
+It is very flavorful and makes a good travel or picnic food.

 - 1 cup whole wheat flour (atta)

 - 1 teaspoon red chili flakes adjust to taste

 - 1 1/4 teaspoon salt adjust to taste

 - 1/4 cup dry fenugreek leaves (kastoori methi)

 - 1/4 cup yogurt (dahi)

 - About 3 tablespoons of water as needed